 A small disclaimer: I have only played the single-player mode.
 I have no idea how’s the co-op mode.

-Both heroes control more or less the same; with a melee attack (two for Iron Man and a energy sword attack for X-O), a range attack, a recharge attack that spends one weapon bar and temporary flight (by pressing jump twice).
-Although both characters move at the same speed, X-O has a little more trouble dodging attacks because he’s bigger (but he can block attacks).
+Both heroes control more or less the same; with a melee attack (2 for Iron Man and an energy sword attack for X-O), a ranged attack, a recharged attack that spends one weapon bar and temporary flight (by pressing jump twice).
+Although both characters move at the same speed, X-O has a little more trouble dodging attacks because it uses a bigger sprite (but he can block attacks).

 However, if you lose a life, you’ll also lose one upgrade.
-The armor bar (which is basically the life bar) doesn’t replenishes between levels, but at least, you keep any upgrades you caught previously.
-There’s also boost upgrades that extends the flight period, which can be used to reach high platforms or simply fly above dangerous areas (or enemies).
+The armour bar (which is basically the life bar) doesn’t replenish between levels, but at least, you keep any upgrades you’ve collected so far.
+There’s also boosts that extend the flight period, which can be used to reach high platforms or simply fly above dangerous areas (or enemies).

-And although the game’s in 2D, there’s a pseudo 3D perspective as you move along and even a zoom effect during the boss battles (although it tends to pixelate the bigger enemies when zooming in).
-The levels can be a bit small, but there are so many of them, that the game is quite lengthy.
+And although the game’s in a 2D perspective, there’s a pseudo-3D perspective as you move along and even a zoom effect during the boss battles (although it tends to pixelate the bigger enemies’ sprites when zooming in).
+The levels can be a bit small, but there are so many of them, that the game itself is quite lengthy.

-And it’s due to these two elements that Heavy Metal is one of the hardest action games I ever played on a PC.
+And it’s due to these 2 elements that Heavy Metal is one of the hardest action games I ever played on a PC.
 Bad controls and slow gameplay make this game unnecessarily tough, even in the easiest setting.

 I haven’t played any other versions, but the Playstation version seems faster and more fluid in comparison with the DOS version.
-And apparently there’s also an entire mini-series that tells the story of the game (probably where the comic in the manual comes from), but I also haven’t read it.
+And apparently, there’s also an entire comic mini-series that tells the story of the game (probably where the comic in the manual comes from), but I also haven’t read it.